nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 3a.
 The given index is invalid.
     * 3a1.
 SpamEZ shows an error message.

       Use case resumes at step 2.

 **Use case: UC09 - Changing to light mode**

 **MSS**

-1. User requests to change mode of viewing to light mode.
+1. User requests to change mode of view to light mode.
-2. SpamEZ changes the mode of viewing to light mode.
+2. SpamEZ changes the mode of view to light mode.

 **Extensions**

 * 1a.
 SpamEZ is already in light mode.

   Use case ends.

 **Use case: UC10 - Changing to dark mode**

 **MSS**

-1. User request to change mode of viewing to dark mode.
+1. User request to change mode of view to dark mode.
-2. SpamEZ changes the mode of viewing to dark mode.
+2. SpamEZ changes the mode of view to dark mode.

 **Extensions**

 * 1a.
 SpamEZ is already in dark mode.

   Use case ends.

 ### Non-Functional Requirements